 - 1 daikon, shaved

-- 100 g. datterini or cherry tomatoes or any other tomatoes that you have, minced (adjust the amount according to your taste)
+- 100 grams datterini or cherry tomatoes or any other tomatoes that you have, minced (adjust the amount according to your taste)

 - Chives, chopped finely (optional)

-- 2 tbsp. white or red wine vinegar
+- 2 tablespoons white or red wine vinegar

 - Fine salt

 - Peel daikon & cut off both ends.
 Shave the pulp with a peeler.
 Mix the daikon with a lot of rock salt using your hands and squeeze the radish pulp a little bit while mixing.
 Leave for half an hour.
 Move them to a strainer.
 Rinse under tap.
 Squeeze out excess water.

 - In another bowl, mix vinegar, salt & pepper.
 Add a pinch of sugar to break the sourness of the vinegar.
 Pour on the salad.
 If it needs more, adjust the amount of dressing.